kishorpallamala/devops-practise/README.md

-monday changes from remote to local rep
+monday changes from remote to local repository
 # devops-practise